nextleap-project/countermitm/source/new.rst

    - Alice's Openpgp4 public key fingerprint ``Alice_FP``,

-   - Alice's routable e-mail address (realname stripped),
+   - Alice's e-mail address (both name and routable address),

    - a ``TYPE=vc-INVITENUMBER`` where the ``INVITENUMBER`` is a small random number which Bob sends back to Alice in step 2b so that her device